pod-o-mart/slavic-fauxamis/README.md

 The database system was initially published in 2020 on the [Danish Portal for Slavonic, Balkan and East European Studies](https://oesteuropastudier.dk/en/dictionaries/fauxamis).
 As I do not have the ressources to maintain the code anymore, I have decided to publish the code on Github to anyone.

 ## Installation
+- Download the the [MySLQ database](https://github.com/pod-o-mart/slavic-fauxamis/files/6941287/falsefriends_.sql.zip) and unzip it
-- Install the SQL database (utf8_general_ci) to your MySQL server.
+- Import the SQL database (utf8_general_ci) to your MySQL server.
 Create a user for the database
-- Copy all files to a folder of your choice on your server/webspace
+- Copy all files from this Github repository to a folder of your choice on your server/webspace
 - Edit the file db.php, declare hostname, MySQL username, MySQL userpassword
 - point with your browser to index.php in the folder of your choice of your server/webspace